pypsa-meets-earth/pypsa-earth/doc/software_hints.rst

 For instructions for your operating system follow the ``conda`` `installation guide <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`_.

-We recommend to install `mamba <https://github.com/QuantStack/mamba>`_ in `conda` base enviromnent as that makes dependencies management much faster.
+We recommend to install `mamba <https://github.com/QuantStack/mamba>`_ in `conda` base environment as that makes dependencies management much faster.

 There are many things which could go wrong with conda. `This article <https://towardsdatascience.com/conda-essential-concepts-and-tricks-e478ed53b5b>`_ provides you a crystal clear explanation of conda (**excellent read**).